-- Pasteurella – a gram negative bacteria that works synergistically with Sendai virus and mycoplasma to cause pneumonia.
+Pasteurella – a gram-negative bacteria that works synergistically with Sendai virus and Mycoplasma to cause pneumonia.

-- Sendai Virus – a paramyxovirus that slows down healing within the lungs of already sick rats.
+Sendai Virus – a paramyxovirus that slows down healing within the lungs of already sick rats.

 Can I Treat a Sneezing Rat?

-Yes, you can treat rats with respiratory disease caused by infections through the help of medications.
+Yes, you can treat rats with respiratory disease caused by infections with the help of medications.
 But, it is unlikely that these medications will cure your rat.

 What Treatments Are Available?